ZcashFoundation/zebra/book/src/user/parameters.md

 # Zebra zk-SNARK Parameters

-The privacy features provided by Zcash are backed by different [zk-snarks proving systems](https://z.cash/technology/zksnarks/) which are basically cryptographic primitives that allow a prover convince a verifier that a statement is true revealing no more information than the proof itself.
+The privacy features provided by Zcash are backed by different [zk-snarks proving systems](https://z.cash/technology/zksnarks/) which are basically cryptographic primitives that allow a prover to convince a verifier that a statement is true by revealing no more information than the proof itself.

-One of this proving systems is [Groth16](https://eprint.iacr.org/2016/260.pdf) and it is the one used by the Zcash transactions version 4 and greater.
+One of these proving systems is [Groth16](https://eprint.iacr.org/2016/260.pdf) and it is the one used by the Zcash transactions version 4 and greater.
 More specifically, in the sapling spend/output descriptions circuits and in the sprout joinsplits descriptions circuit.

 https://zips.z.cash/protocol/protocol.pdf#groth